In the End: Remixes

 The song was remixed with "Izzo (H.O.V.A.)" by hip hop artist Jay-Z on their collaborative extended play, Collision Course, and uses the sample "Izzo (H.O.V.A.)" uses of the Jackson 5's "I Want You Back" at the original speed of the beat.

 A remix of "In the End", titled "Enth E ND", is included on their remix album Reanimation.
 The song features hip hop artists Motion Man and KutMasta Kurt.
 Opposed from the song being a remix, the song also differs with altered lyrics.
 The song was released as a promotional single with "FRGT/10".

 The music video was directed by Jason Goldwatch.
 It starts off in black and white with someone picking up headphones, interrupted by an image – Mike Shinoda in a car, a flashing image with the letters "LP" written on it, and a TV screen.
 KutMasta Kurt is shown DJing, then Motion Man is seen in a car, rapping.
 The camera goes to Mike Shinoda and the video is now in color.
 The video zooms out to a small screen, then the video becomes black and white again.
 Mike Shinoda is seen driving a car with KurtMasta Kurt and Motion Man.
 The video shows the screen again and Mike is seen in color, then becomes black and white again.
 Mike Shinoda and Motion Man are seen bouncing their heads on screen, then seen driving again.
 Images flash and Motion Man is seen rapping once again.
 Random clips are played and Mike Shinoda is once again seen driving, holding a small wired camera.

 The Memphis rap group Three Six Mafia sampled this song on their 2001 song "Smoke Dat Weed" and it is featured on Juicy J's 2002 album Chronicles of the Juice Man.

 In 2017, producer Markus Schulz made a trance remix of "In the End" as a tribute to Chester Bennington after the latter's death, which he debuted at Tomorrowland.

+Recorded producer Tommee Profitt, performed by singers Fleurie and Jung Youth, covered the song in 2019.
+It received a gold certification from both the RIAA and Recorded Music NZ.

+In popular culture

+Upon the release of the series finale of Netflix's Stranger Things on December 31, 2025, part of the episode's setting drew comparisons to that of the music video for "In the End" by fans, sparking a resurgence of the song after being used in viral Internet memes.
+The music video director, Nathan Cox, called the memes "hilarious" while admitting the resemblance between the two.
+The band themselves responded by incorporating the Stranger Things theme song prior to performing "In the End" at the Asian shows of the From Zero World Tour.